asyrofist/Face-Detection-Using-YOLO/README.md

 # Face-Detection-Using-YOLO
 How to make Face Detection using YOLO algorithm

 The Improvement Impact Performance of Face Detection Using YOLO Algorithm described in [our paper at EECSI2020](https://ieeexplore.ieee.org/document/9251905).
 Please kindly cite the following paper when you use this tool.
-It would also be appreciated if you send me a courtesy [website](http://rakha.asyrofi.com/), so I could survey what kind of tasks the tool is used for.
+It would also be appreciated if you send me a courtesy [website](http://rakha.asyrofi.com/) and [google scholar](https://scholar.google.com/citations?user=WN9T5UUAAAAJ&hl=id&oi=ao), so I could survey what kind of tasks the tool is used for.
 ```
 @inproceedings{asyrofi-2020-YOLO,
     title = "The Improvement Impact Performance of Face Detection Using YOLO Algorithm",